sinemalinca/AI-Product-Strategy/04-the-contract/golden-dataset.md

 **Trigger:** Confidence <50% OR recommendation includes strong spend risk, stock risk, or conflicting product signals.

-**Reviewer:** Primary reviewer is the seller through manual review and editable fields.
+**Reviewer:** The first reviewer is the seller through manual review and editable fields.
 Repeated high-risk or low-confidence patterns are reviewed internally by the product or ads team.

 **Feedback loop:** Seller edits, overrides, and repeated low-confidence cases should feed back into the golden dataset review and future recommendation evaluation.

 ## Red-Team Findings

 My partner ran a **Confident Hallucination** attack around a product that showed strong short-term sales momentum, but had limited stock and a suggested CPC that would push the seller toward unusually high spend.
-The concern was that the AI might still present this as a strong recommendation because the recent sales signal looks attractive.
+The concern was that the AI might still present this as a strong recommendation because the recent sales signal looked attractive.

 **Worst miss they found that I'd missed:**
 The model may over-trust short-term performance signals and produce a confident recommendation, even when stock risk and spend risk should clearly reduce confidence.
 In that case, the seller could overspend on a campaign that is not actually a strong candidate.